Ori Ben-Yehuda, MD – Executive Director, CRF Clinical Trials Center

 Katharine joined CRF in 2005 and is responsible for all operational activities in the Administration and Data Entry department, including resource allocation, budget review, and strategic planning.
 She is responsible for the direct oversight of all incoming medias and data entry for all departments under the Clinical Trials Center.
 Prior to joining CRF, Katharine worked at NYC Physical Therapy and Pain Management, which treated more than 200 patients a day, where she oversaw 15 employees.
 She received a bachelor of arts degree in forensic psychology from John Jay College of Criminal Justice.

-Ryann is responsible for the oversight of the project development department within the CRF Clinical Trials Center.
-The project development team creates all study budgets and proposals, and collaborates with the Legal team to execute study contracts.
-Ryann is also responsible for the development of new business and helps to lead the financial and operational activities within the CTC.
-She has clinical research experience in juvenile diabetes, gynecologic and thoracic oncology, and skin cancer.
-Prior to joining CRF in 2013, Ryann worked in clinical research at Columbia University and did a brief stint in promotional medical writing.
+Ryann is responsible for the operational excellence of the CRF Clinical Trials Center and oversees the Administration, Project Management, Project Development and Safety groups.
+She previously served as Director of Project Development.
+Ryann has clinical research experience in juvenile diabetes, gynecologic and thoracic oncology, and skin cancer.
+Prior to joining CRF in 2013, she worked in clinical research at Columbia University and did a brief stint in promotional medical writing.
 She is a graduate of the University of Central Florida with a Bachelor of Science degree in health service administration.
-Ryann may be contacted at .

 Barbara Santiago – Associate Director, Project Management, CRF Clinical Trials Center